paulotto/LaTeXTrans/README.md

 This command will:

-1. Download LaTeX source code from arXiv
+1. Download the LaTeX source code from arXiv and extract it
-2. Extract to tex source file directory
+2. Execute a workflow consisting of parsing, translation, refactoring and compilation
-3. Run multi-agent translation workflow
+3. Save the translated LaTeX project file of the paper and the PDF of the compiled translation in the outputs folder

-4. Save the translated LaTeX project file of the paper and the PDF of the compiled translation in the outputs folder
+ > [!NOTE]

-*This version currently only supports translation from English to Chinese
+Although LaTeXTrans supports translation from any language to any language, the current version has only made relatively complete compilation adaptations for translation from English to Chinese.
+When translating to other languages, the final output pdf may contain errors.
+We welcome you to raise an issue to describe the problem you have encountered, and we will solve it case by case.

 # 🧰 Experimental Results